Charles E. Merriam Award

-The Charles E. Merriam Award was established by the Association to recognize a person whose published work and career represent a significant contribution to the art of government through the application of social science research.
-First presented in 1975, the award was revived in 1995 and is presented biennially.
-The award is given biennially and carries a prize of $500.
+The Charles E. Merriam Award honors an individual whose published work and career represent a significant contribution to the art of government through the application of social science research.